aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects_rewritten.md

 ```

 *If you are using forms with validations, add the following to .jsp*
+Note:  for login and reg the modelAttribute should be "newLogin" and "newUser", respectively
 ```jsp
 <%@ taglib prefix="form" uri="http://www.springframework.org/tags/form" %>
 <%@ page isErrorPage="true" %>